nodebeats/nodebeats/README.md

 **Running Production Environment**

 * For admin app
-    * To generate deployment package the admin app for production type :
+    * To generate deployment package the admin app for production type
         * cd admin
         * npm run prod

     * To run the admin app in browser
         * http://localhost:3000/admin/login - for login page
         * http://localhost:3000/admin/dashboard  -  for dashboard page
         * https://localhost:3000/admin/{{route}} - for any {{route}}

 * For Client app
-    * To generate deployment package the client app for production type :
+    * To generate deployment package the client app for production run the given command
         * npm run build:client:prod

-* To Run the server type
+* To Run the server run the given command
     * NODE_ENV=production npm start

 * To run client app in browser